4 Hours / 4 CEs

 • Practice Setting

-• State psychiatric hospitals or secure treatment centers
+• Forensic psychiatric hospitals and secure inpatient units

 Presented By

-Chriscelyn Tussey, PsyD, ABPP, President and Founder of Metropolitan Forensic & Neuropsychological Consultation
+Chriscelyn Tussey, PsyD, ABPP President and Founder of Metropolitan Forensic & Neuropsychological Consultation

 Dr. Tussey is the President and Founder of Metropolitan Forensic & Neuropsychological Consultation.
 She is a Board Certified Forensic Psychologist and a Clinical Neuropsychologist.
 She conducts clinical as well as civil and criminal forensic and forensic neuropsychological evaluations.
 Dr. Tussey is a Clinical Instructor at NYU Grossman School of Medicine and an Adjunct Professor at New York University.
 She is involved in leadership positions both locally and nationally in both forensic and neuropsychology.
 She previously served as the chair of the Mentorship Committee for the American Psychology-Law Society (AP-LS), and is presently on the American Board of Forensic Psychology (ABFP) Examination Faculty.
 Dr. Tussey has served as the chair of the Women in Leadership Committee of the National Academy of Neuropsychology (NAN).
 She is a former Program Chair for NAN and is currently a member of the Leadership and Ambassador Development (LEAD) Program Task Force, Brain Health Task Force, and Equity, Diversity, and Inclusivity Task Force.
 At the state level, Dr. Tussey has served on the Board of Directors of the New York State Association of Neuropsychology (NYSAN).
 She has published and presented in the areas of criminal and civil forensic and forensic neuropsychology as well as leadership and brain health.